MonaLeishangthem/android_monefy/Task1.md

 #### Bugs:
-1. Description: Changing of currency changes the currency of past entries.
+1. Description: Changing of currency changes the currency of past entries. <br/>
 Steps to Reproduce:
     1. Open app and enter some income and expense
     2. Change the currency.

-Actual: The new currency is reflected for the existing entries also.
+Actual: The new currency is reflected for the existing entries also.<br/>
 Expected: The new currency should reflect for new income/expenses only.
 It can be that the user moved in a different country and he/she would like to keep the old record in old currency and new record in new currency.
 This is not exactly multicurrency but rather two uni currency .
 Maybe a business analyst can decide on this.